YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Experiments

-Since the DFEDR module can only be used in conjunction with the HRFM-TOD module, we validated the combined effect of both modules.
-As shown in the second to last row of the table, the mAP50 and mAP50:95 increased by 4.5\% and 5.1\%, respectively, compared to the baseline.
-When compared to the HRFM-TOD-only configuration, mAP50 and mAP50:95 increased by 2.0\% and 2.9\%, respectively.
-The experiment demonstrates that the DFEDR module effectively integrates multi-receptive field features, improving detection performance.
+Since the MFIA module can only be used in conjunction with the HRFM-SOD module, we validated the combined effect of both modules.
+As shown in the second to last row of Tab. \ref{table_ablation_1}, the mAP50 and mAP50:95 increased by 4.5\% and 5.1\%, respectively, compared to the baseline.
+When compared to the HRFM-SOD-only configuration, mAP50 and mAP50:95 increased by 2.0\% and 2.9\%, respectively.
+The experiment demonstrates that the MFIA module effectively integrates multi-receptive field features, improving detection performance.